EthanCavadia/EthanCavadia.github.io/README.md

 ![](https://github.com/EthanCavadia/EthanCavadia.github.io/blob/master/Assets/BM_Sphere.png)
 > benchmark done on Windows 10, CPU I7-7700HQ

-The result given are that the intrinsics functions are sloer if not iterate a lot of time.
+The result given are that the intrinsics functions are slower if not iterate a lot of time.

 # Conclusion

 In order for the optimisation to work it have to be iterate a lot of time.

-I learned a lot about programming memory organization.
+I learned a lot about data structures and assembly.

-This was an interesting experience and made me get interessted more about the thing i was looking.
+This was an interesting experience and made me get interessted more about the thing i was looking during the process of this project.